SanaRinomi/simple-cms/What Are We Doing.md

 Added the ability to view post details when a post is selected in post editor.

 Cleaned up admin index and added links to the the lists AKA managers.

+## 13th of October 2020
+Post titles, descriptions and thumbnails can now be edited in the post editor, as well as deleting the post from within there.

+Categories are now listed and can be created.
+Category descriptions and names can be changed from the category editor.

+Table class can now update the "Last modified" column when the column is specified and an upsert has occured.